Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 ## Changelog

+- May 13: Added TCPS Ethics Certification prerequisite and late penalty notice.
 - May 11: Initial version of milestone description and deliverable requirements.

 ## Overview

 In this milestone, your team will move from an initial project direction to an evidence-based design requirements report.

+> [!WARNING]
+> Each student must complete and submit the [TCPS Ethics Certification](ethics-certification.md) before participating in any course project work.
+Late or missing certification submissions result in a 1-point deduction from the student's Milestone 2 peer evaluation score for each 24-hour period after the certification deadline, with no maximum cap, until the certification is both completed and submitted.

 In Project Milestone 1, your team pitched a human need, design problem, or design opportunity that your team believed was worth investigating.
 You also identified reference designs, early design considerations, research questions, and possible need-finding methods.